govau/notify-client-java/README.md

 Find `templateId` by clicking **API info** for the template you want to send.

-If a template has placeholders, you need to provide their values in `personalisation`.
+If a template has placeholders, you need to provide their values in `personalisation`, for example:

 ```java
 HashMap<String, String> personalisation = new HashMap<>();